Perspective | Stock market sell-off shouldn’t change your retirement strategy

 Q: What should I do right now?

 A: “First and foremost, we recommend staying invested according to your investment plan,” Haefele says.
 “Volatile markets can leave some investors stuck on the sidelines, waiting for greater clarity or cheaper equity prices.
-But rather than trying to time the market and potentially miss out on gains, we recommend an averaging-in approach by establishing a set schedule to commit capital to stocks within a 12-month timeframe.”
+But rather than trying to time the market and potentially miss out on gains, we recommend an averaging-in approach by establishing a set schedule to commit capital to stocks within a 12-month time frame.”

 Color of Money Online Chat